Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Experiments

-To illustrate QGR's impact, we analyzed the angular difference between gradients \(G_{qua}\) and \(G_{sem}\) during training, as shown in Fig.~\ref{qgr_angle}(b).
-Without QGR, the angle between \(G_{qua}\) and \(G_{sem}\) tends toward 90 degrees, reflecting orthogonality typical of high-dimensional random vectors \cite{cai2013distributions}.
-In contrast, QGR fosters a correlation between quality and semantic directions, improving the model's ability to process quality-related information and reducing overfitting in limited datasets.
+{\textbf{Effect of Gradient Regularization.}} We conducted ablation studies on the QGR module.
+As shown in Tab.~\ref{ablation_qgr} and Fig.~\ref{qgr_angle}(a), without QGR, models are prone to overfitting under limited training data, with rapid performance saturation and a slight decline, which ultimately hinders generalization.
+By modulating training gradients, QGR effectively mitigates overfitting and enhances adaptability to the test dataset.
+To illustrate QGR's impact, we analyzed the angular difference between gradients $\boldsymbol{G}_{\text{qua}}$ and $\boldsymbol{G}_{\text{sem}}$ during training, as shown in Fig.~\ref{qgr_angle}(b).
+Without QGR, the angle between $\boldsymbol{G}_{\text{qua}}$ and $\boldsymbol{G}_{\text{sem}}$ tends toward 90 degrees, reflecting the orthogonality typical of high-dimensional random vectors \cite{cai2013distributions}.
+In contrast, QGR introduces greater angular variation, suggesting that it encourages the model to explore more correlations between quality and semantic directions.
+This improves the model's ability to capture quality-related information and mitigates overfitting on limited data.

-{\textbf{Effect of soft weight $\lambda$.}} As detailed in Tab.~\ref{hyper}, a small \(\lambda\) weakens QGR's effectiveness, while a large \(\lambda\) causes significant gradient changes and reduces performance.
-Based on this trade-off, we adopt $\lambda=5$ in our experiments.
+{\textbf{Effect of soft weight $\lambda$.}} On the KonIQ dataset, we conduct ablation experiments with various soft weights \(\lambda\) in Eq.~\ref{eq_qgr} to examine their impact, as detailed in Tab.~\ref{hyper}.
+Results show that a small \(\lambda\) diminishes the effectiveness of our QGR, whereas a large \(\lambda\) causes substantial gradient changes and decreases performance.
+Given our observation of the trade-off, we adopt $\lambda=5$ in our experiments.

+{\textbf{Computational Analysis.}} As shown in Tab.~\ref{result_pe}, we evaluate the inference latency and throughput of our method on an RTX3090 GPU, surpassing Q-Align~\cite{q-align} in both efficiency and accuracy.
+Notably, our model has only 41M learnable and 151M total parameters, far fewer than Q-Align's 8.2B.

-\section{Qualitative Analysis}
+\subsection{Qualitative Analysis}